 "At NubAbility, we teach them courage and confidence and tell them, you can do anything you want to do, but he showed them that you can," Trznadel, the executive director of NubAbility Athletics said, still wiping away tears.
 "It was this realization for them—this is what we drill into their heads every day—you guys can do this, don't let anybody take you down, there's no excuses.
 Our thing is, 'don't need two,' that's our hashtag.
 We constantly push them to be their best, no excuses.
 But then he went out and did it, right?
 So us telling them and someone doing it, it's two different things."

-Griffin's interaction with the NubAbility campers included connecting with several of the children who starred in the goose-bump-inducing NFL 360 “I am Shaquem Griffin” video the NFL Network put out just before the draft, including a boy named Mason who portrayed the younger version of Griffin. he jokes that it was was “like seeing famous people,” and it’s clear the interaction was as meaningful to him as it was for the kids who were meeting their hero.
+Griffin's interaction with the NubAbility campers included connecting with several of the children who starred in the goose-bump-inducing NFL 360 "I am Shaquem Griffin" video the NFL Network put out just before the draft, including a boy named Mason who portrayed the younger version of Griffin.
+Griffin joked that it was "like seeing famous people," and it's clear the interaction was as meaningful to him as it was for the kids who were meeting their hero.

 "It's just really showing them that whatever you put your mind to, whatever you work for, you can always accomplish it," he said.
 "All it takes is hard work and giving it everything you got.
 It doesn't matter what limits you have, as long as you give it everything you've got, eventually it's going to pay off.
 A lot of kids nowadays, they start working, then when it gets too hard, they stop.
 You've got to be able to push through the hard parts, and eventually it will come out in your favor."

 Griffin went on to call that postgame meeting with the NubAbility kids, "Amazing.
 You take pictures, you get a little hugs.
 That's the best part.
 It's heartwarming when you get with the kids and see the reaction on their faces, because not only are they making me happy, I'm making them happy too, so it's kind of a back-and-forth type of thing."